raspberrypilearning/guess-the-flag/en/step_11.md

 ## Challenge: improve the game

-+ Add a fixed number of rounds and then tell the player their percentage of correct answers.
++ Add a fixed number of rounds and then tell the player the percentage of rounds in which they gave the correct answer.

-+ Store the player's high score.
++ Store the high score.

 [[[generic-scratch-high-score]]]